coffee-dan/wrc/nixos/README.md

 Each host has its own hardware configuration file in its directory:

-- `hosts/nixchan/hardware-configuration.nix` for the nixchan laptop
+- `hosts/bluemoon/hardware-configuration.nix` for the bluemoon desktop
-- `hosts/hina/hardware-configuration.nix` for the hina desktop (placeholder until you set up the machine)
+- `hosts/capra/hardware-configuration.nix` for the capra desktop (missing until you set up the machine)

 > **Note:** The `hardware-configuration.nix` file in the root directory is redundant in this modular setup.
 Each host should have its own hardware configuration in its respective directory.